-Anyone with symptoms of sepsis should receive emergency medical care because sepsis is life-threatening.
+Anyone with symptoms of sepsis should seek emergency medical care as sepsis can be life threatening.

 Health conditions that can increase the level of acid in the blood include:

-- diabetic ketoacidosis, which most often occurs in people with type 1 diabetes
+- diabetic ketoacidosis, which most often occurs in people living with type 1 diabetes

 - lactic acidosis, which may result from another illness, such as sepsis, cancer, or heart disease